-SR22 insurance Virginia is a high risk insurance certificate required for license reinstatement after a license suspension.
+SR22 insurance Virginia is a high risk insurance certificate you’ll need to file for license reinstatement.
 You’ll choose a licensed insurance provider like UltraCar Insurance to file your certificate with the Virginia Department of Motor Vehicles (DMV).
 If you own a vehicle, the SR22 form is an endorsement to your auto insurance policy.
 The form is an endorsement to a non-owner’s insurance policy when you don’t own a car.
 Your policy must remain active for a time the state determines (three years in most cases).
 If there is any lapse in coverage or cancellation of the policy, your insurance provider immediately notifies the Virginia DMV by filing an SR26 form.
 This results in a repeat suspension of your driver’s license.

 SR22 insurance without a vehicle

 There are two certificate options for SR22 insurance Virginia: owner or non owner insurance.
 You’ll purchase an owner insurance policy if you own a vehicle, or a non owner policy if you don’t own a vehicle.
 Non owner SR22 insurance Virginia is generally less expensive than owner SR22 insurance.
 Virginia non owners insurance is also for individuals who want to have insurance coverage if they drive a non owned vehicle on occasion.

 NOTE: In Virginia, SR22 insurance is for license reinstatement after offenses not related to alcohol or drugs.
 If you have a DUI conviction, you’ll require a Virginia FR44 insurance certificate to reinstate your license.
 Learn more about the difference between SR22 and FR44 insurance.